CrossRef/rest-api-doc/rest_api.md

 ## Result controls

 You can control the delivery and selection results using the `rows`, `offset` and `sample` parameters.
+If you are expecting results beyond 10K, then use a `cursor` to deep page through the results.

 ### Rows